 Benefits in the gig economy

 The significant benefits of the gig economy include being your own boss and setting your own hours.
-While those aren’t too bad, unfortunately, they aren’t the benefits I’m referring too.
+While those aren’t too bad, unfortunately, they aren’t the benefits I’m referring to.

 A lot is riding on your income.
 A medical emergency, disability, or something worse can be devastating.
-That’s why you, more than anyone, needs to diversify that risk through a comprehensive benefits plan.
+That’s why you, more than anyone, need to diversify that risk through a comprehensive benefits plan.

 A comprehensive benefits plan is not an aspect that you should shortchange.
-It would be best if you designed a benefit plan that protects you and your family from financial disaster.
+It would be best to design a benefit plan that protects you and your family from financial disaster.
 Your plan should include:

-Life insurance: If you die and your part of the gig economy, your income disappears.
+Life insurance: If you die and are part of the gig economy, your income disappears.
 Life insurance can be used to protect your family.